-Herbert Griffin American Legion Post 19 met on March 6th 2018.
-After the opening ceremonies, Commander Jimmy Lee called the
+Herbert Griffin American Legion Post 19 met on August 7th 2018.
+After the opening ceremonies, Commander Darrell Van Dusen

-meeting to order at 6:35pm.
-There were 44 members present.
+called the meeting to order at 6:38pm.
+There were 49 members present.

-READING OF THE MINUTES: Adjutant Stephenson read the minutes from the February 2017 meeting.
-After noting that some
+READING OF THE MINUTES: Adjutant Stephenson read the minutes from the July 2018 meeting.

 FINANCIAL REPORT: Finance Officer Donny Walters presented the financial report and it was made part of these minutes by

 NEW MEMBERS AND GUESTS: We had 3 guests or new members and honored a guest veteran and his family.

 BASEBALL: Donny Walters gave a thorough update on past accomplishments and future events scheduled for our teams, and

 the possibilities and opportunities for them if they continue on and make it all the way to the top.

 FLAG FOLDING: In Robert McAdams absence, Commander Van Dusen reported that Military Honors were provided for